Postpartum Anxiety Counseling Madison WI | PPA Therapy | Dancing Bee Counseling

 When Anxiety Follows Infertility

-Anxiety that began during infertility and never fully resolved
+Anxiety that began during infertility and never fully settled

-Hypervigilance from pregnancy after loss carrying into parenthood
+Hypervigilance from pregnancy after loss carrying into early parenthood

-Feeling like you can't relax because you "know" how quickly things can go wrong
+Feeling unable to relax because you "know" how quickly things can go wrong

-Difficulty trusting that this baby is healthy and safe after so much loss
+Difficulty trusting that your baby is truly safe and healthy after so much uncertainty

-You can't stop the racing thoughts and constant worry about your baby
+You feel caught in constant racing thoughts and persistent worry about your baby

-You check on the baby constantly and can't trust they're okay
+You find yourself checking on your baby over and over, struggling to trust that they're truly okay

-You can't let anyone else care for your baby
+It feels impossible to let anyone else care for your baby, even briefly

 Questions About Postpartum Anxiety